vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 }
 ```

 We are creating the stagingBuffer with enough size to hold the mesh data, and giving it the `VK_BUFFER_USAGE_TRANSFER_SRC_BIT` usage flag.
 This flag tells Vulkan that this buffer will only be used as source for transfer commands.
-We wont be using the staging buffer for rendering.
+We won't be using the staging buffer for rendering.

 We can now copy the mesh data to this buffer